 “For me, personally, it was the most important [trophy].”

 Victory, of course, is always sweet.
-But when it comes in the face of adversity, the sense of fulfilment is so much greater.
-And that tournament, for Zé Elias as an individual and for Inter as a team, had been a tale of reversals and redemption.
+But when it comes in the face of adversity, the sense of fulfilment is greater.
+That tournament, for Ze Elias as an individual and for Inter as a team, had been a tale of reversals and redemption.

 “It was only when they realised that we could go on to win it that [Luigi Simoni] started playing the first team.”